 OMG tires tires tires!
 In just about every shop in Canada during tire season you’ll see the same thing tires everywhere.
 Here’s me showing off my OCD tire stacking skills.

 Here we have some idiot at work who drove a car off the drive on hoist while it was still partially raised.
 Car was mostly undamaged but put a nice tire puncturing bend into one of the ramps.
 Had to bend it back with minimal damage.
-Sadly they don’t paint hoists in heat resistant paint.
+Sadly they don’t paint hoists in heat-resistant paint.

 Our shop was employing multiple apprentices two of which were in school.
-All franchise shop in our area were doing the same thing by providing tools while apprentices were training in the shop for school.
+All franchise shops in our area were doing the same thing by providing tools while apprentices were training in the shop for school.
 I custom engraved over 1000 items so the tools were less likely to get lost or taken.

 Custom painted engine cover, calipers and center caps.
-Honestly the pink doesn’t look all that bad on his white car.
+Honestly, the pink doesn’t look all that bad on his white car.

 Practicing my soldering and heat shrinking skills.